8 Best Portable Golf Launch Monitors – 2023 Reviews & Buying Guide

 Garmin Approach R10 Launch Monitor

-Where do we start?
-The R10 is the first launch monitor to measure detailed club path parameters that you could previously only get in $1800+ units.
-It’s also the first launch monitor under $1000 to have golf simulation capabilities.
+The R10 was the first launch monitor to measure detailed club path parameters that you could previously only get in $1800+ units.
+It was also the first launch monitor under $1000 to have golf simulation capabilities.

-And people are raving about the R10.
-It has gotten top marks from critics across the board, who are just blown away that something this compact and affordable can do so much.
+It has gotten top marks from critics across the board, who are impressed that something this compact and affordable can do so much.

 Features